apache/superset/RELEASING/release-notes-1-0/README.md

 See related PR highlights [here](#performance-1).

 # New Features
 Superset 1.0 includes some other new features and enhancements.
 New visualization plugin architecture will make it easier to build, test, style and configure custom visualizations for Superset.
-Dynamic viz plugin imports will allow Superset to load data viz plugins, allowing developers to more easily use or share their custom plugins and load custom plugins on-demand.
+Dynamic viz plugin imports will allow Superset to load data viz plugins, allowing developers to more easily use or share their custom plugins and load custom plugins on-demand from anywhere on the web.
 Superset has also adopted Apache ECharts as the core library for new visualizations.

 <kbd><img src="media/echarts_timeseries_prophet.png" width="800"/></kbd>